 He wanted revenge and Roma President Franco Sensi gave it to him on a silver plate.
 What better revenge than becoming Roma manager and declaring all of his love for the Giallorossi for years to come.
 So he did, much to the surprise of the Lazio fans.

 His first year at Roma had some positives and some negatives.
-The positives were that Roma played very well arriving 4th, for the first time in years Roma were placed above Lazio, the players thriving with the new 4-3-3 formation such as Francesco Totti and Cafu, plus the spectacular games.
-However Roma lost four derbies in one season, the inconsistency that occurred at Lazio repeated itself with Roma.
-And, let’s face it, Roma got to fourth place only because Lazio, who had demonstrated to be vastly superior to Rome, collapsed towards the end.
+The positives were that Roma played very well arriving 4th, for the first time in years Roma finishing above Lazio, the players thriving with the new 4-3-3 formation such as Francesco Totti and Cafu, plus some spectacular games.
+However, Roma lost four derbies in one season, the inconsistency that occurred at Lazio repeated itself with Roma.
+And, let’s face it, Roma got to fourth place only because Lazio, who had shown to be vastly superior, collapsed towards the end.
 His second year with Roma was not as good but he still managed to get Roma to fifth place.
 This was not enough to keep his job.

-In 2004-05 he was the manager of Lecce in Serie A. The team was guided to safety and stayed in Serie A but Zeman was not confirmed.
+In 2004-05 he was the manager of Lecce in Serie A. He led the team to survival and the Giallorossi stayed in Serie A but Zeman was not confirmed.
 In March 2006 he was called to Brescia but it was another failure as was his second stint with Lecce later on in the year.

 In June 2008 he became manager of Red Star Belgrade but it did not last very long.
 His next job came in 2010 when the former owner of Foggia Pasquale Casillo bought the club again and gave Zeman the job as manager.
 The team did not do too badly in the third tier but below the Czech's expectations and he decided to leave at the end of the season.

 In 2011 he joined Pescara.
-With a bunch of very young players (Ciro Immobile, Marco Verrati and Lorenzo Insigne) the old magic was back and Pescara was promoted in Serie A. His team was spectacular, way too strong for Serie B.
+With a bunch of very young players (Ciro Immobile, Marco Verrati and Lorenzo Insigne) the old magic was back and Pescara were promoted to Serie A. His team was spectacular, way too good for Serie B.

 He did so well at Pescara that Roma offered him a contract and he went back to the Giallorossi after 13 years.
 In all of these years Zeman had always spoken well of Roma, and as a consequence pretty badly about Lazio, and was much loved by the Roma fans.
 Despite great enthusiasm, Roma did poorly and he was sacked after losing 4-2 at home against Cagliari in February.
 At least he avoided the infamous loss in the Coppa Italia final against Lazio.